You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

 - Segment Your List: Segmentation helps you to send more targeted emails to different categories of users.

 2. Understand The Types Of Emails

 There are different types of emails you are supposed to send in an email marketing campaign.
 You can categorize them into three primary email types.

-First is promotional emails which include all the offers, discounts, sales, and more of self-promotional content.
+First is promotional emails which include all the offers, discounts, sales, and more self-promotional content.

-This can be relevant information, coupon codes, free gifts, blogs, and so on.
-On the other hand, there are also transactional emails.
+This can include relevant information, coupon codes, free gifts, blogs, etc. On the other hand, there are also transactional emails.